sosy-lab/benchexec/doc/tool-integration.md

 and `table-generator` will extract the respective values from the output of your tool using this function.

-#### Specifying a Tool Wrapper
+#### Specifying a Tool for BenchExec
-The name of the tool wrapper needs to be given to `benchexec` as the value of the attribute `tool` of the tag `<benchmark>` of a benchmark-definition file (note that `runexec` does not use tool wrappers).
+The name of the tool-info module needs to be given to `benchexec` as the value of the attribute `tool` of the tag `<benchmark>` of a benchmark-definition file (note that `runexec` does not use tool infos).

-Any of the [supplied tool wrappers](../benchexec/tools/) can be referenced with its simple name (file name without `.py` suffix).
+Any of the [supplied tool infos](../benchexec/tools/) can be referenced with its simple name (file name without `.py` suffix).

-If you have checked out BenchExec from source and added your tool wrapper to the `benchexec/tools/` directory, also use the simple name.
+If you have checked out BenchExec from source and added your tool info to the `benchexec/tools/` directory, also use the simple name.
-If you have put your tool wrapper as a module somewhere else on the Python search path, you must specify the full name of the Python module including its package(s).
+If you have put your tool info as a module somewhere else on the Python search path, you must specify the full name of the Python module including its package(s).
-Note that tool-wrapper modules that are not in a package are not supported.
+Note that tool-info modules that are not in a package are not supported.

 ### Testing the Tool Integration

-In order to allow testing a tool wrapper (either self-written or supplied with BenchExec) and your installation (i.e., whether BenchExec can find your tool), we provide a small utility that uses a given tool wrapper just like it would be done during benchmarking, and prints all the information provided by the tool wrapper, for example which executable is used and in which path it lies, how the command line is constructed etc.
+In order to allow testing a tool info (either self-written or supplied with BenchExec) and your installation (i.e., whether BenchExec can find your tool), we provide a small utility that uses a given tool info just like it would be done during benchmarking, and prints all the information provided by the tool info, for example which executable is used and in which path it lies, how the command line is constructed etc.

 To execute this utility, run

-    python3 -m benchexec.test_tool_wrapper <TOOL>
+    python3 -m benchexec.test_tool_info <TOOL>

-`<TOOL>` is the name of a tool-wrapper module as it would be given in the `tool` attribute of the `<benchmark>` tag.
+`<TOOL>` is the name of a tool-info module as it would be given in the `tool` attribute of the `<benchmark>` tag.
 If necessary, change to the appropriate directory or adjust `PATH` as described above.